 Bridge Profile: Constructed in 1854, 100 feet long, single span, Town Truss design

 The Martins Mill Covered Bridge in Antrim Township has a different look and feel from most covered bridges you’ll ever see.
 It was built back in 1849 in a style known as the Town Lattice Truss design, meaning it has no arches or exterior supports, and is the largest lattice type covered bridge still standing in Pennsylvania.
 Its unique and beautiful design and setting among the woodlands surrounding Conococheague Creek provide some simply stunning photo ops!

 Bridge Profile: Constructed in 1849, 205 feet long, single span, Town Lattice Truss design

-Known locally simply as the “Red Bridge,” the Witherspoon Covered Bridge in Montgomery Township is tops 135 years this year, and was clearly built to last — it’s one of the few covered bridges in Pennsylvania that’s still open to vehicular traffic, albeit one car at a time.
+Known locally simply as the “Red Bridge,” the Witherspoon Covered Bridge in Montgomery Township is more than 135 years old.
+Clearly built to last, it’s one of the few covered bridges in Pennsylvania that’s still open to vehicular traffic, albeit one car at a time.
 Relax and soak up some peace on the shores of the slow-moving Licking Creek adjacent to the bridge.
 Don’t forget to snap a photo or two of its best angles!

 Bridge Profile: Constructed in 1883, 87 feet long, Burr Truss design